OpenStackSanDiego/SecurityServiceChains/Lab1.md

 # Overview

 In this first exercise we'll be adding a rule to move traffic through a virtual machine configured with the network monitoring tool TCPDump.
 This exercise walks through the basics of setting up your first service chain and service functions.
-The service functions will be setup in three different modes (IP forwarded, bridged, and snort IDS inline).
+The service functions will be setup in three different modes (IP forwarded, snort IDS, and snort IPS inline).
+IDS, intrusion detection system, monitors traffic while IPS, intrusion prevention system, blocks traffic.

 # Goals

   * Monitor inbound web (HTTP) traffic from a web client to web server
   * Setup a service chain to monitor the packet flows
-  * Setup a service function in each of IP forwarded, bridged, and inline configurations
+  * Setup a service function in each of IP forwarded, IDS, and IPS configurations

 # Prereq